paulbuiqg/signal_autoencoder/README.md

 I apply this autoencoder to a dataset of signals of seismic waveforms measured by 3-channel seismometers.
 The three channels correspond to the ground motion along the North-South, East-West and vertical axes.

 The data is obtained from the [Northern California Earthquake Data Center](https://ncedc.org/).
+Their web service is [queried](https://service.ncedc.org/fdsnws/event/1/query?minmag=5&maxmag=9) for seismic events with a magnitude between 5 and 9.

 ...